dearshrewdwit/boolean-uk-react-greengrocers/README.md

 ![](images/greengrocer-exercise.gif)

-> Reusing an exercise that you already know will help you understand the fundamentals of React.
+> Reusing an exercise that you already know will help you deepen your understanding of the fundamentals of React by removing the requirement to get familiar with a new domain and context.

 ## Setup